brentp/clustermodel/README.md

 Assumptions
 ===========

-If you use the python module, these assumptions do not need to be met, you'll just have to do some programming.
+If you use the python as a module rather than from the command-line, these assumptions do not need to be met, you'll just have to do some programming.

 The command-line assumes that your methylation data looks like this: